 You might see yourself developing your negotiation skills from haggling souvenir prices in Vietnamese markets, brushing up on your non-oral forms of communication in India, taking a cooking class in Sri Lanka or stretching your physical or mental aptitude with a mountaineering expedition up Island Peak in Nepal.
 These are skills that can change the way you travel and live your life at home, and will stay with you long after you've returned home.

 9. Know that you're making a difference when you travel ethically

 There’s more to travel than just experiencing nature’s finest spaces.
 Embarking on a trip to some of the world’s most remote and untouched corners puts money into the local economy and helps preserve these pristine landscapes.

 As many of these far-flung destinations are located in some of the world’s poorest countries, eco tourism helps these countries in their efforts to save and preserve their land through organisations that ultimately aim to save the planet.

 Adventure travellers are needed throughout the world to support these initiatives with their tourism dollars.
-Also, travelling with eco-friendly and responsible travel companies can have positive changes on animal welfare, waste management, porter protection, communities in need and sustainable development – check out our Thoughtful Traveller guidebook for more information.
+Also, travelling with eco-friendly and responsible travel companies can have positive changes on animal welfare, waste management, porter protection, social and community welfare and sustainable development – check out our Thoughtful Traveller guidebook for more information.

 These are some of our favourite reasons why adventure travel is good for you.
 Can you think of any more?
 Share them in the comments section below.